- About Us

 For claims under Section 7 for alleged misrepresentation or failure to comply with disclosure obligations, it is remains unclear based on jurisprudence whether a damages claim under this section are automatic is there is also entitlement to a rescission.

-It also remains unclear if these damages require proof of causation, i.e. that damages were caused by the alleged failure, or whether damages for all of a franchisee’s losses automatically flow once the liability is established without the need to prove causation.Tags : Rescission, Disclosure, Good & Bad Faith, Misrepresentation, Resale, Damages, What is a Franchise, Settlement
+It also remains unclear if these damages require proof of causation, i.e. that damages were caused by the alleged failure, or whether damages for all of a franchisee’s losses automatically flow once the liability is established without the need to prove causation.Tags : Damages, Disclosure, Good & Bad Faith, Misrepresentation, Resale, Rescission, Settlement, What is a Franchise

 *Law Works is a Canadian law firm.
 It publishes a newsletter to inform subscribers about franchise and arbitration disputes.
 You may unsubscribe at any time by clicking the ‘unsubscribe’ link in our emails.